-Half of the world’s population live in cities today.
+Rapid urbanisation presents great challenges for cities.
+Half of the world’s population lives in cities today.
 This will rise to 60% by 2030, and 70% by 2050.
 An estimated one million new people will join the world’s cities every week.

-Rapid urbanisation presents great challenges.
-But, it also presents tremendous opportunities for innovators and policy‐makers.
+In addition, the world is also facing unprecedented challenges arising from climate change, ageing demographics, acceleration of technology and rising inequities.
+However, these challenges also present tremendous opportunities for innovators and policy‐makers.
 We are at a juncture where cities that are managed wisely will be able to overcome limitations, raise the quality and standard of living of its citizens, and seize economic and social opportunities at the frontiers of the emerging new industrial revolution.

 The Lee Kuan Yew Centre for Innovative Cities (LKYCIC) was established in September 2012 as one of the research centres of excellence in the Singapore University of Technology and Design (SUTD).
 LKYCIC is only one of two institutions in Singapore that carry the name of our founding father Lee Kuan Yew.

-Through our research and events, the Centre works to bring cities together to understand, from the experiences of Singapore and other successful cities, the best practices and innovative solutions for improving existing cities and for building future cities.
+The Centre is also a convenor of ‘Cities Conversations’.
+It hosts talks, seminars and conferences that build a deeper understanding about cities.
+It also works to bring cities together to understand, from the experiences of Singapore and other successful cities, the best practices and innovative solutions for cities.

 LKYCIC also trains a new generation of urban researchers, analysts and practitioners by conducting teaching and advancing a unique “research-education” pedagogy.